hkumar1729/My-Blog-Space/README.md

         npm run dev
         ```

     The frontend will run on `http://localhost:5173/`.
-    No need to run backend locally, already deployed in cloudflare worker.
+No need to run server locally, it is already deployed on cloudflare worker.

 ### How to Use

 1. **Create an Account**: Register and create a new account with your username and password.
 2. **Login**: Use your credentials to log in and start publishing blogs.
 3. **Publish Blogs**: Once logged in, you can publish new blog posts and view your previously published content.
-4. **Read Blogs**: Explore and read blogs published by other users in the platform.
+4. **Read blogs**: You can read blogs published by other users.

 ### Deployment

 The application is deployed using Cloudflare Workers.
 The backend is managed in a serverless environment, which scales as needed.

+- **Database Connection Pooling**: Prisma Accelerate is used to improve database connection efficiency, reducing the overhead of establishing new connections and enhancing scalability.